Scooped Up by an S-Rank Adventurer!: Hero's Party

-Sheena was the saint and healer of the hero’s party, she like the others was arrogant and happily agreed to kick Lloyd out of their party.
+Sheena was the saint and healer of the hero's party, she like the others was arrogant and happily agreed to kick Lloyd out of their party.
 But after they started failing one quest after another, things started looking grim for them, Sheena was baffled by how weak her magic was compared to when Lloyd was still in their party.
-Sheena still naively believed in Allen, despite Lloyd being called the hero instead.
+Sheena still naively had confidence in Allen, despite Lloyd being called the hero instead.
 Sheena and Lulu continued to accompany Allen to show the world that he was the true hero.
-Unfortunately, his actions were doing more harm than good, Allen convinced her that this was necessary to prove himself and naively believed that everything would be fine.
-However, it was hinted that Sheena was slowly losing faith in Allen and is unsure about his intentions.
+Unfortunately, his actions were doing more harm than good, Allen convinced her that this was necessary to prove himself and assumed that everything would be fine.
+However, it was hinted that Sheena was slowly losing trust in Allen and is unsure about his intentions.